The-AI-Alliance/eval-ref-stack/docs/index.markdown

 This project is identifying and endorsing evaluation tools that are already widely used, with the potential to become industry standards.
 These tools address the varied needs of both creators (researchers and system builders), as well as consumers of evaluations.
 Ideally, an evaluation platform supports _offline_ use, such as for [_benchmarks_]({{site.glossaryurl}}/#benchmark){:target="glossary"} and related testing purposes, as well as _online_ use, during inference and agent flows, where support is required for production-quality concerns, such as [_scalability_]({{site.glossaryurl}}/#scalability){:target="glossary"} and [_robustness_]({{site.glossaryurl}}/#robustness){:target="glossary"}.

 Our goal is to enable enterprise developers, who are usually not evaluation experts, to quickly and easily deploy the runtime stack they need for executing evaluations online or offline.
-The companion AI Alliance projects, [Evaluation Is for Everyone](https://the-ai-alliance.github.io/trust-safety-evals/){:target="tse"} and [Achieving Confidence in Enterprise AI Applications](https://the-ai-alliance.github.io/ai-application-testing/){:target="aceaa"} focus on defining the evaluations themselves (e.g., for hate speech, hallucinations, etc.), which are deployed on the reference stack.
+The companion AI Alliance projects, [Evaluation Is for Everyone](https://the-ai-alliance.github.io/trust-safety-evals/){:target="tse"} and [Testing Generative AI Applications](https://the-ai-alliance.github.io/ai-application-testing/){:target="aceaa"} focus on defining the evaluations themselves (e.g., for hate speech, hallucinations, etc.), which are deployed on the reference stack.

 **Figure 1** shows the relationship between these projects.